I have never met anyone who desired to fail in reaching their goals.

-On January 1 of every year, thousands of people around the world set New Year’s resolutions and will faithfully commit to follow those goals or dreams for a few hours, a few days – and some, a few weeks.
+On January 1 of every year, thousands of people worldwide set New Year’s resolutions and will faithfully commit to following those goals or dreams for a few hours, a few days – and some weeks.

 What Really Prevents People from Reaching Goals